 Proud at Work

 The department aims to provide workplaces where all employees feel safe, valued and supported to bring their whole selves to work.
-Being an LGBTIQ+ inclusive employer ensures we can maximise the productivity, wellbeing and engagement of all of our staff, so we can better support all Queenslanders.
-In August 2018,
+Being an LGBTQ+ inclusive employer ensures we can maximise the productivity, wellbeing and engagement of all of our staff, so we can better support all Queenslanders.
+In May 2022, the Proud at Work workforce strategy was released as part of the We all Belong framework.
+This update reflects on the achievements of the previous strategy, while focusing on areas for growth to improve inclusion of our LGBTQ+ workforce.
+Watch the department's LGBTQ+ inclusion video,

-What do we have in Common? on YouTube.
+what do we have in common? – transcript, on YouTube.

-In June 2020 the department was awarded Gold Standard in the Australian Workforce Equality Index, showing their dedication to building LGBTIQ+ inclusive workplaces.
+In 2020, 2021 and 2022, the department was awarded Gold Standard in the Australian Workforce Equality Index, showing its dedication to building workplaces inclusive of LGBTQ+ people.

 Able.
 Valuing talent in all abilities

 Able.
-Valuing talent in all abilities was launched by the Director-General in December 2019.
+Valuing talent in all abilities workforce strategy, was launched by the Director-General in December 2019.

 Aboriginal and Torres Strait Islander